wildbook/R2Mods/_StagingArea/Multitudes/README.md

 ----
 **Changenotes**

+v1.5.6
+  - Fix a bug where new end-game content failed to trigger properly

 v1.5.1

-  - Fix a bug where the final boss zone was not triggering properly upon entering.
+  - Fix a bug where the final boss zone was not triggering properly upon entering

 v1.5.0